PlanBase/PdfLayoutManager/README.md

 #### Q: Why isn't this Apache-licensed any more?
 **A:** The recent version required a near-total rewrite in order to accommodate inline images and style changes.
 PlanBase paid for that.
 It was a significant investment and they deserve the chance to profit from it.
-You can still use the old PdfLayoutManager2 versions 0.x under the Apache license, but it lacks inline styles and images.
+You can still use the old PdfLayoutManager versions 0.x under the Apache license, but it lacks inline styles and images.

-#### Q: What languages/character sets does PdfLayoutManager2 support?
+#### Q: What languages/character sets does PdfLayoutMgr2 support?
 **A:** If you embed fonts, you can use whatever characters are in that font.
 PDFBox throws an exception if you request a character that's not covered by your font list.

 The PDF spec guarantees support for [WinAnsiEncoding AKA Windows Code Page 1252](http://en.wikipedia.org/wiki/Windows-1252) and maybe four PDType1Fonts fonts without any font embedding.
 WinAnsi covers the following languages: